thiagomasanori/QuantitativeAnalysisProject/README.md

 # QuantitativeAnalysisProject
-This project aimed in analyze the correlation between return of the stocks AMZN, GOOGL and WMT
+This project has the goal to analyze the correlation between return of the stocks AMZN, GOOGL and WMT.